- Garden / Landscaping / Patio — 246

 These ones are a bit larger than mini skips, ranging from 4 yards to 5 yards.
-But, some skip hire companies can offer 6 yard skips as midi skips as well.
+But, some skip hires companies can offer 6-yard skips as midi skips as well.
 This skip size is great for larger projects such as garden clean ups and household renovations that create a considerable amount of waste.
 Midi skips can hold 45 to 55 black bin bags of waste.

 Roll-on Roll-off Skips